-- To have your SAT scores sent to PFW, use code number 1336.
+- To have your SAT scores sent to IPFW, use code number 1336.

-- To have your ACT scores sent to PFW, use code number 1217.
+- To have your ACT scores sent to IPFW, use code number 1217.

 If you are a high school student, you should apply to IPFW as soon as possible at the beginning of your senior year.
 Priority consideration will be given to applications received by: